 If you have an air supply connected from a workshop compressor to your Weld Star plasma, and turned ON, then this air choice will automatically be used even if the internal/external air switch is set to 'internal'.

-If you want to run the plasma via the internal compressor then make sure you disconnect the Weld Star plasma from your workshop compressor line.
+If you want to run the plasma via the internal compressor, ensure you have disconnect the Weld Star plasma from your workshop compressor supply.